ttsunion/Deep-Expression/README.md

 4. Till now, Deep-Express is the most fast end-to-end model in speech synthesis area.

 # How to contact me?
 If you have any questions or suggestions or ideas about Deep-Express, please let me know.
+Besides, if Deep-Express could help you in some cases, leave a star.

 My Email: